openstack/keystone/doc/source/admin/tokens-overview.rst

 Unscoped tokens
 ~~~~~~~~~~~~~~~

-An unscoped token contains neither a service catalog, any roles, a project
+An unscoped token does not contain a service catalog, roles, or authorization
+scope (e.g., project, domain, or system attributes within the token).
+Their
-scope, nor a domain scope.
-Their primary use case is simply to prove your
+primary use case is simply to prove your identity to keystone at a later time
-identity to keystone at a later time (usually to generate scoped tokens),
+(usually to generate scoped tokens), without repeatedly presenting your
-without repeatedly presenting your original credentials.
+original credentials.

 The following conditions must be met to receive an unscoped token: